galaxyproject/training-material/topics/proteomics/tutorials/proteomiqon/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_import_from_data_library.md %}
 >
-> 4. Convert the datatype using {% tool [MSConvert](toolshed.g2.bx.psu.edu/repos/galaxyp/msconvert/msconvert/3.0.26121.8) %}
+> 4. Convert the `wiff` file to `mzML` using {% tool [MSConvert](toolshed.g2.bx.psu.edu/repos/galaxyp/msconvert/msconvert/3.0.26121.8) %}
 >    - {% icon param-file %} *"Input unrefined MS data"*: file X that you just uploaded
 >    - {% icon param-toggle %} *"Do you agree to the vendor licenses?"*: `Yes`
 >    - *"Output Type"*: `mzML`
 >    - In *"Data Processing Filters"*:
 >        - *"Apply Peak Picking"*: `Yes`
+>
+> A detailled guide about how to use MSConvert on GALAXY you can find here [MSConvert Guide](https://galaxyproject.org/news/2019-03-24-msconvert/)
 >
 {: .hands_on}